REMOTE SPAIN 2026: an epic 1100k, two week ride from Bilbao in the north to Seville in the south, 3-16 October 2026

 A ride designed to bring out the best of remote Spain, offering a heady mix of small roads, lonely villages and spectacular old cities

-Starting in Santander, this self-supported ride follows quiet country roads up and over the Picos, then across the plains and the hills of north and western Spain (with bird life second to none at this time of year), to pass through and stay in the great medieval cities of Burgos, Tordesillas, Salamanca and Trujillo, finishing in mighty Seville.
+Starting in Bilbao, this self-supported ride follows quiet country roads through the Picos, then across the plains and the hills of north and western Spain, to pass through and stay in the great medieval cities of Burgos, Tordesillas, Salamanca and Trujillo, finishing in mighty Seville.
 Daily distances average around 56 miles/90k, with only one day at 70 miles/112k, and so will suit almost all reasonably fit club riders who are looking for a exciting but sociable challenge.
 With all meals included (breakfast, picnic lunches and dinner) and using a mixture of small hotels in the country and bigger ones in the cities, and led throughout by an experienced guide, this will be a real adventure for the maximum of 10 riders.
 More details and prices are in the section below.

-Monday 28 April: 58m/94k to the walled city of Tordesillas, via lovely Ampudia
+Wednesday 7 October: 58m/94k to the walled city of Tordesillas, via lovely Ampudia.

-Tuesday 29 April: 57m/92k to spectacular Salamanca, arriving mid-afternoon to enjoy the golden city.
+Thursday 8 October: 57m/92k to spectacular Salamanca, arriving late afternoon to enjoy the golden city.

-Wednesday 30 April: 62m/99k into the hills at the hamlet of Las Mestas, via the hill town of La Alberca.
+Friday 9 October: 62m/99k into the hills to the hamlet of Las Mestas, via the hill town of La Alberca.

-Sunday 4 May: 56m/90k with some steep hills to the hamlet of Fuentes de Leon.
+Tuesday 13 October: 56m/90k with some steep hills to the hamlet of Segura de Leon.

 Options for return:

-Fly from Seville, currently 6 direct flights to London listed for 7 May.
+Fly from Seville, currently 6 direct flights to London scheduled for 16 October.

 All you will need is a bike bag, carried with you, weight under one kilo and sits in the bottom of the pannier

-(shown, two bikes ready to go home from Seville earlier this year).
+(shown, bike ready to go home from Seville earlier this year).
 Alternatively, Decathlon in Seville do offer cardboard bike boxes for 15-20 euros.
 Seville airport is very good at handling bikes and we had no problems.
 The cheapest and fastest option!

 2. Train.
 This is possible but it isn’t easy, due to Spanish, French and Eurostar restrictions, and it will require a bike bag and some dismantling (pedals, wheels, handlebars).
 I have researched most routes and am ready to advise.

-3. Van and ferry.
-If demand is sufficient, we will one-way hire a van for the bikes and a car for the passengers, and drive to Santander (a little over 500 miles, so about 10 hours).
-This will connect well with the Santander-Plymouth ferry departing 1600 Thursday 8 May, arriving in Plymouth 1115 the next day.
-This option will appeal to those with electric bikes but also to anyone who prefers not to fly.
+3. Car/van and ferry.
+You could hire a one-way hire a car or van for the bikes and drive to Bilbao or Santander (a little over 500 miles, so about 10 hours).
+This will connect well with the Bilbao-Portsmouth ferry departing 1300 Saturday 17 October, the Santander-Portsmouth ferry departing 1400 Sunday 18 October or Santander-Plymouth departing 1815 Monday 19 October This option will appeal to those with electric bikes but also to anyone who prefers not to fly.

 Prices: